-For a child to reach their full educational achievement a high level of school attendance is essential.
+For a child to reach their full educational potential, where a high level of school attendance is essential.

-We are committed to providing an education of the highest quality for all our pupils/students and endeavour to provide an environment where all pupils feel valued and welcome.
+We are committed to providing a high-quality education for all our pupils and endeavour to provide an environment where all pupils feel valued and welcome.
 Parents and pupils play a part in making our school so successful.
 Every child has a right to access the education to which he/she is entitled.
 Parents and teachers share the responsibility for supporting and promoting excellent school attendance and punctuality for all.